vadimgrn/usbip-win2/README.md

 ```
 verifier /reset
 ```
-- To run Static Driver Verifier, set "Treat Warnings As Errors" to "No" for libdrv and usbip_vhci projects
+- To run Static Driver Verifier, set "Treat Warnings As Errors" to "No" for libdrv and usbip2_vhci projects